canada-ca/canada-ca.github.io/_posts/2019-12-17-top-ten-lessons.md

 ## 7. Always test your content—you can’t predict what will trip people up

-“In our task, people needed to figure out whether they needed a yellow fever vaccination to enter Costa Rica.
+<blockquote><p style="color: #1E5D71 !important;">“In our task, people needed to figure out whether they needed a yellow fever vaccination to enter Costa Rica.
 The fact is, you do need a vaccination if you’re coming from countries that have yellow fever outbreaks—with some exceptions.
 We included a message to alert people to the possibility.
 Then, they had to click on to see the details.
 When we started testing, we found that 2 of the first 4 people stopped reading after they saw “is required” in the initial message.
 They never read on for the conditions.
 We tried a variation that changed “is” to “may be.”
 After that, every single participant clicked the link to get more information!